Find Grad Schools

 Find Schools Near

-What You Need to Know About Coach or Scout
+What Do Coach or Scout Do?

-Coach or Scout Example Instruct or coach groups or individuals in the fundamentals of sports.
+Coach or Scout Job Description Instruct or coach groups or individuals in the fundamentals of sports.
 Demonstrate techniques and methods of participation.
 May evaluate athletes’ strengths and weaknesses as possible recruits or to improve the athletes’ technique to prepare them for competition.
 Those required to hold teaching degrees should be reported in the appropriate teaching category.

-A Day in the Life of a Coach or Scout
+Daily Life Of a Coach or Scout

 • Hire, supervise, and work with extended coaching staff.